 Another of the geezer ironies is the way we tend to handle anger and irritation with our long-term partners.

 According to George Bernard Shaw, “The test of a man or woman’s breeding is how they behave in a quarrel.”

 Researchers used tiny suction cups to form eight small and painful blisters on the participants’ arms.
-Fluid was then removed from the blisters and the blister tops were were removed with tiny scissors.
+The fluid then was removed from the blisters and the blister tops were removed with tiny scissors.
 Then the couples were encouraged to argue with each other, allowing researchers to test how stress hormones affect the healing of wounds.

 Married subjects over the age of 75 were not allowed to participate.
-The article I read did not say why, but it has been my observation that that is hard to work up a good argument between people who have been married for 40 or 50 years.
+The article I read didn’t say why, but it’s been my observation that it’s hard to work up a good argument between people who’ve been married for 40 or 50 years.

 By that time, we geezers know each other so well that we are able to conduct an entire argument, from the opening volley to the the final rejoinder, without either saying a single word.